 Day 8: We transfer in our vehicle to the Dambetenne tea factory and then to the top of Liptons Seat for some fantastic views of the rolling plantations.
 We have a picnic lunch and then walk down (1hr).
 Back in Banadarawela we have can join the local children playing cricket.
 Overnight hotel Banadarawela.

 Day 9: Today, we drive to the Udawalawe National Park, the best national park in the island for seeing wild elephants.
-After settling in to our fixed camp, we have an early evening jeep Safari.
-We return to camp just outside the park and have a BBQ next to the river.
-Camp.
+After our safari we transfer to our hotel at the nearby town of Embilipitiya.

 Day 10: After a leisurely breakfast we depart for Udawalane to visit the Elephant Transit Home.
 Here injured or orphaned baby elephants are rehabilitated and released back into the safe environment of the Udawalane National Park.
 This afternoon we visit Yala National Park, famous for it's elephants, leopards, bear, crocodiles and wild boar.
 Overnight Tissamaharama

 Day 11: This morning we have an optional second visit to Yala National Park in search of the Leopard before we leave for the beach resort at Mirissa.
 In the early evening we visit the Rakawa Turtle sanctuary where we can see turtles laying their eggs (peak season Jan to May, although they do lay all year).
 Return to beach hotel.

 Day 12: Free day to relax by the pool or the sea.
 Optional snorkelling and between November to April we have the option of a whale watching trip to see Blue Whales.
 Overnight hotel Mirissa.